APPC Code of Conduct

 - Member organisations and political practitioners must not:

 - Employ any MP, MEP, Member of the House of Lords or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority;

-- Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, sitting Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority, or to connected persons or persons acting on their account directly or through third parties.
+- Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, sitting Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly, or to connected persons or persons acting on their account directly or through third parties.

-- Member organisations and political practitioners must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the member organisation or political practitioner would be considered a breach of the Code.
+- Member organisations that are part of a group of companies are not in breach of the Code of Conduct if the group (but not the member) employs any MP, MEP, Member of the House of Lords or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly in a role that prohibits the parliamentarian from carrying out public affairs services for the benefit of the member or its clients.
+Member organisations and political practitioners must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the member organisation or political practitioner would be considered a breach of the Code.

 - Political practitioners must keep strictly separate from their duties and activities as political practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.

 - Political practitioners must abide by the rules and conventions for the obtaining, distribution and release of documents published by institutions of government